 Tooth Extraction in Hershey PA

 It's easy to take our teeth for granted until you face the prospect of losing one of them, so hearing the news that you need to have a tooth extracted can be devastating.
 But our dental team is here to help you through this process, and we can even discuss tooth replacement following your dental extraction.

-In dentistry, extraction is always viewed as a last resort.
-If we do find that extraction is the most appropriate solution, Dr. Davis will take the time to talk to you about the need for the procedure and explore all your possible options.
-We'll do everything we can to make the procedure as easy as possible, with a minimum of stress and discomfort.
+If we find that tooth extraction in Hershey, PA is the most appropriate solution, Dr. Davis will take the time to talk to you about the need for the procedure and explore all your possible options.
+We'll do everything we can to make the process as easy as possible, with a minimum of stress and discomfort.

-Reasons for Tooth Extraction
+Reasons for Tooth Extraction in 17033

 There are a number of situations where we may find it necessary to remove a tooth: